 (1) Carbon intensities.

-(a) Except as provided in subsections (b) or (c), when calculating carbon intensities, regulated parties, credit generators, and aggregators must use a carbon intensity approved by DEQ under OAR 340-253-0450.
+(a) Except as provided in subsections (b),(c), or (d), when calculating carbon intensities, regulated parties, credit generators, and aggregators must use a carbon intensity approved by DEQ under OAR 340-253-0450.

 (b) If a regulated party, credit generator, or aggregator has an approved provisional carbon intensity approved under OAR 340-253-0450, the regulated party, credit generator, or aggregator must use the DEQ-approved provisional carbon intensity.

 (c) If a regulated party, credit generator, or aggregator has an approved temporary carbon intensity under OAR 340-253-0450, the regulated party, credit generator, or aggregator must use the temporary carbon intensity for the period which it has been approved, unless DEQ has subsequently approved a permanent carbon intensity for that fuel.

+(d) If a registered party purchases a blended finished fuel and the seller does not provide carbon intensity information, then the registered party must use the applicable substitute fuel pathway code in Table 8 of OAR 340-253-8080 if the fuel is exported, not used for transportation, or used in an exempt fuel use.
+If the finished fuel blend is not listed, the registered party must report the volume using the applicable lookup table fuel pathway code for the fossil fuel and the applicable substitute fuel pathway code for the biofuel or biofuels.

 (2) Fuel quantities.
 Regulated parties, credit generators, and aggregators must express fuel quantities in the unit of fuel for each fuel.